logo image

 The Ruthven's were close to the monarchy with Mary Queen of Scots visiting Ruthven Castle in 1565.

-The Ruthven's were later involved in the imprisonment of Mary Queen of Scots, and held her son King James VI captive for 10 months.
-This led to a number of Ruthven's being executed and having their Land and Castle taken from them.
+The Ruthven's were later involved in the imprisonment of Mary Queen of Scots, then held her son King James VI captive for 10 months.
+This led to a number of Ruthven's being executed then having their Land and Castle taken from them.

 Ruthven Castle was then awarded to the Kings loyal followers the Murray's, leading to the Castle being re-named Huntingtower.